cyberofficial/CyberPatchMaker/README.md

 - Handles files from 1KB to 20GB+ with automatic memory optimization
 - Multiple compression formats (zstd, gzip)

-**Experimental GUI (In Development):**
-- Basic graphical interface available for patch generation
-- Not yet recommended for production use
-- CLI tools are the primary, supported interface

 **Documentation:** [Full Documentation Index](docs/README.md)

 ## Testing